Skip to content

 Inside Homey

 PELS lives entirely inside Homey.
-You configure it in the settings page, connect it with a few Flows, and check what it is doing in the overview.
+You configure it in the settings page, connect it with a few Flows, add Smart tasks when something must be ready, and check what it is doing in the overview.

 Device control

-Pick the devices PELS can control, set your power limit, and choose how it should behave in different situations — like daytime vs. nighttime.
+Pick the devices PELS can control, set your hard cap, and choose how it should behave in different situations — like daytime vs. nighttime.

 Open configuration docs